kiskaszap/angularDocumentation/README.md

     First, navigate to the controllers folder you created earlier and create a new file named loginController.js.
 This file will contain all the logic related to user login.

-    - Open loginController.js and add the following code:
+    - Open loginController.js and add the following code

       ```Javascript
       // controllers/loginController.js